nicktaras/parallax-js/README.md

 # parallax-js
-a project to achieve a smooth parallax effect for both mobile web apps and desktop.
+a project to achieve a minimal, but smooth parallax effect for both mobile web apps and desktop.